whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 ### Lustre LNET Configuration

-This is normally set by the Intel® Manager for Lustre, but can be recovered by making a copy of the following file.
+This is normally set by the Manager for Lustre\*, but can be recovered by making a copy of the following file.

 \# Lustre LNet Configuration: